Pramodinikarlapudi/Pramodinikarlapudi/README.md

 ପ꒰ ˶• ༝ •˶꒱ଓ 🌸🤍

+Other than tech, my happy place is gym !
+Any fitness enthusiasts here hmm ? ᕙ( •̀ ᗜ •́ )ᕗ

 Thank you for taking the time to learn a bit about me and my work 🥰.
 I’m sending warm greetings your way, and I hope the rest of your day is as bright and productive as you are! 💕